Spider1x0/nix-config/README.md

 # nix-config
-Messy nixos config the sequel
+Wildgoooo.
+Messy nixos config the sequel.

+This configuration is built using Snowfall lib v2. it's under construction, and it's development will continue